 Damage Reduction: classical vampires are notable for their considerable resistance to conventional injury.
 While not quite immune to such, Simon is able to shrug off attacks that would readily kill a normal human quite easily, their applied force being reduced by -2 RS.
 This damage reduction applies to both physical and vampiric attacks used against Simon in the course of play.

-Environmental Independence: as anti-life monstrosities, vampires only need to satisfy the limitations of their vampiric power in order to subsist.
+Environmental Independence: as anti-life monstrosities, vampires only need to satisfy the limitations of their vampiric power to subsist.
 In other words, while Simon must feed upon the blood of others to live, he no longer needs - nor can derive sustenance from - ordinary food or water, and no longer needs to breathe to maintain his bodily functions.
 Simon still sleeps during the day, however.

 Fangs: Simon is equipped with retractable fangs, which are slightly different than the 'classical' portrayal of vampires in the media, as all of his teeth can grow into needle-like fangs.
 These physical weapons can be used to inflict his considerable Brawn value in Slashing damage.
 Mind you, Simon most often causes just enough harm with his fangs to access his target's bloodstream.